myersm0/CorticalSurfaces.jl/README.md

 ## Usage
 ### Constructors
-To create a Hemisphere object that will encapsulate spatial information, two pieces of information are required:
+To create a Hemisphere struct that will encapsulate spatial information, two pieces of information are required:
 - a numeric `Matrix` of coordinates having 3 columns (x, y, z)
 - a `BitVector` or `Vector{Bool}`, the length of which is equal to the number of rows in the coordinate `Matrix`, indicating the presence of the medial wall (`true` if the vertex is part of the medial wall, `false` otherwise)